-In May 1999, PDN moved to Boulder, Colorado where we served the growing field of contemplative prison ministry, corresponding with and sending books to thousands of prisoners, supporting prison volunteers from the various contemplative traditions and assisting prison chaplains.
-PDN publishes resource materials and books, and conducts trainings for prison volunteers.
+In May 1999, PDN moved to Boulder, Colorado, and Kate Crisp became Executive Director.
+PDN continues to serve the growing field of contemplative prison ministry, corresponding with and sending books to thousands of prisoners, supporting prison volunteers from the various contemplative traditions and assisting prison chaplains.
+PDN publishes resource materials and books and conducts training for prison volunteers.
 Thousands of people are involved in one way or another with PDN as part of a growing network or community, of Dharma practitioners, teachers, corrections professionals, activists, and volunteers within and without the prison walls.
 In 1997, PDN became a village in the interfaith Peacemaker Community and an affiliate of the Buddhist Peace Fellowship.

 For more information on Fleet Maull’s path of transformation see Bernie Glassman’s book Bearing Witness.